https://invisible-island.net/ncurses/man/

 o ncurses re-fetches the value of the environment variables so that

-it is still the environment variables which set the screen size.
+it is still the environment variables that set the screen size.

 The use_env and use_tioctl routines combine as follows.